- Aspen Gardens

-How to Hire the Best Edmonton Real Estate Agents
+How to Hire a Great Edmonton Real Estate Agent

 There are almost 4000 licensed REALTORS® to choose from to help you sell your Edmonton home.
 When a municipality is a hot market, anyone can sell a property, but great real estate agents are able to sell in any market.& In a soft market or "buyers market", it is crucial to choose a REALTOR® who knows how to sell houses or you can become an expired statistic.
 Currently (2018) in Edmonton about 40% of homes are selling.
 View our recently sold homes in Edmonton.